Wire-Network/wire-docs/docs/api-reference/wire-cdt/troubleshooting.md

 ## Print statements from smart contract code are not shown in the `expected order`

 __Possible solution__: The key point here is the `expected order` and what you think it should be.
-Although the Antelope is single threaded, when looking at your smart contract action code implementation, which let's say it has a series of `print` (either `print_f` or `printf`) statements, they might not necessarily be outputted in the order the `apparent` code workflow is.
+When looking at your smart contract action code implementation, which let's say it has a series of `print` (either `print_f` or `printf`) statements, they might not necessarily be outputted in the order the `apparent` code workflow is.
 One example is when inline transactions are sent from your smart contract action code, and you expect to see the `print` statements from within the inline action code outputted before the `print` statements made after the inline action `send` statement.
 For better exemplification let's look at the code below:

 ```cpp
 [[sysio::action]] void multi_index_example::mod( name user, uint64_t n ) {